ncochran195/ng2boot_war/readme.txt

 This is the base project for angular2 with spring boot.
 Included is a simple example with a service, a router, and some components.

-Setup IDE: mvn eclipse:eclipse
+Setup project: mvn eclipse:eclipse
 Build: mvn clean install
-Run: Copy .war from ./backend/target/ to tomcat/webapps/ and run eclipse
+Run: Copy .war from ./target/ to tomcat/webapps/ and start tomcat
                        OR
-execute the .war from ./backend/target/ with java -jar
+execute the .war from ./target/ with java -jar

+Autobuild ./src/main/frontend to ./src/main/resources/static: ng build --prod --watch

+Eclipse:
+Should have some method of synchronizing transpiled bundles from ./src/main/resources/static to tomcat/webapps/app/WEB-INF/classes/static
+(some synchronizing utility like filesync or similar) (Mac users should use the "Sync Folders" application)

+Intellij:
+Use the internal tomcat server, files sync automatically